Perpetual motion: Impossibility

 "Epistemic impossibility" describes things which absolutely cannot occur within our current formulation of the physical laws.
 This interpretation of the word "impossible" is what is intended in discussions of the impossibility of perpetual motion in a closed system.

 The conservation laws are particularly robust from a mathematical perspective.
 Noether's theorem, which was proven mathematically in 1915, states that any conservation law can be derived from a corresponding continuous symmetry of the action of a physical system.
 The symmetry which is equivalent to conservation of energy is the time invariance of physical laws.
 Therefore, if the laws of physics do not change with time, then the conservation of energy follows.
 For energy conservation to be violated to allow perpetual motion would require that the foundations of physics would change.

 Scientific investigations as to whether the laws of physics are invariant over time use telescopes to examine the universe in the distant past to discover, to the limits of our measurements, whether ancient stars were identical to stars today.
 Combining different measurements such as spectroscopy, direct measurement of the speed of light in the past and similar measurements demonstrates that physics has remained substantially the same, if not identical, for all of observable time spanning billions of years.

-The principles of thermodynamics are so well established, both theoretically and experimentally, that proposals for perpetual motion machines are universally met with disbelief on the part of physicists.
+The principles of thermodynamics are so well established, both theoretically and experimentally, that proposals for perpetual motion machines are universally dismissed by physicists.
 Any proposed perpetual motion design offers a potentially instructive challenge to physicists: one is certain that it cannot work, so one must explain how it fails to work.
 The difficulty (and the value) of such an exercise depends on the subtlety of the proposal; the best ones tend to arise from physicists' own thought experiments and often shed light upon certain aspects of physics.
 So, for example, the thought experiment of a Brownian ratchet as a perpetual motion machine was first discussed by Gabriel Lippmann in 1900 but it was not until 1912 that Marian Smoluchowski gave an adequate explanation for why it cannot work.
 However, during that twelve-year period scientists did not believe that the machine was possible.
 They were merely unaware of the exact mechanism by which it would inevitably fail.

 In the mid-19th-century Henry Dircks investigated the history of perpetual motion experiments, writing a vitriolic attack on those who continued to attempt what he believed to be impossible: